Deal, no deal or new referendum? Here's what might be next for Brexit

 LONDON — Brexit has brought a serious dose of drama to normally staid British politics.

-The defections of lawmakers from both of the country's two main parties to a new centrist group, and the opposition Labour Party taking a step toward campaigning for a new Brexit referendum has ramped up the uncertainty.
+The defections of lawmakers from both of the country's two main parties to a new centrist group and the opposition Labour Party taking a step toward campaigning for a new Brexit referendum have ramped up the uncertainty.

-There’s just over a month until the U.K. is due to leave the European Union and no divorce deal has been approved by Parliament, meaning the current default position is that Britain faces what many have warned will be a catastrophic departure from the 28-member bloc on March 29.
+There’s just more than a month until the United Kingdom is due to leave the European Union but no divorce deal has been approved by Parliament, meaning the current default position is that Britain faces what many have warned will be a catastrophic departure from the 28-member bloc March 29.

 Here's a look at the latest developments and what could happen next.